eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 ### EDC Discovery and dDTR Access

-For receiving the EDC Endpoints for a requested partner the EDC Discovery Service is used following the [CX-0001](test) Standard.
+For receiving the EDC Endpoints for a requested partner, the EDC Discovery Service is used, following the [CX-0001]([test](https://catena-x.net/de/standard-library)) Standard.
 For receiving endpoints, at least the BPN-L needs to be known to get the related endpoints.
-For more details the used CX Standard is linked.
+For more details the used Catena-X Standard is linked.

 ![EDCDiscoveryAndDTRAccess](../../resources/development-view/PCFUpdatepushthroughEDC.png)

 ### PCF Request

-To actual request pcf values via the pcf api endpoint first of all the EDC pcf asset needs to be identified.
+To actual request PCF values via the PCF API endpoint first of all the EDC PCF asset needs to be identified.
 Therefore the decentralized Digital Twin Registry (dDTR) is used.
 Data provider must register their dDTR(s) as EDC assets following the CX-0002 standard.
-After identifying the dDTR the Digital Twin with the related pcf submodel can be searched (see [API calls [0003 +0004]](#api-calls)).
+After identifying the dDTR the Digital Twin with the related PCF submodel can be searched (see [API calls [0003 +0004]](#api-calls)).
 An example are documented [here](#payload-for-requesting-pcf-sub-model).
 After successfully locating the EDC asset containing the PCF request endpoint (Example Payload can be found [here](#payload-for-edc-data-asset-pcf)), the query for a PCF dataset can be initiated, as illustrated in the attached sequence diagram.

 ![PCF Request](../../resources/development-view/PCFRequestthroughAAS.png)